Odeon of Herodes Atticus Tickets

 Architecture of the Odeon of Herodes Atticus

-The Odeon of Herodes Atticus was designed in the Roman style and features many elements typical of Roman-era amphitheaters.
+Designed in the Roman style, the Odeon of Herodes Atticus features many elements typical of Roman-era amphitheaters.
 The theater is built into a natural slope, and the semi-circular orchestra is surrounded by tiered seating.
 The stage is raised and framed by a tall back wall with niches for statues.

 The Odeon’s seating area is divided into three sections: the diazoma, the lower cavea, and the upper cavea.
 The diazoma is a walkway that separates the lower and upper cavea and allows access to the seating area.
 The lower cavea is divided into several sections, with rows of seats separated by staircases.
 The upper cavea is also divided into sections, with the seats arranged in a radial pattern.

-The Odeon’s stage is raised and features a semi-circular area for performers.
+A raised platform forms the Odeon’s stage, featuring a semi-circular area for performers.
 The back wall of the stage is divided into three sections, with the central section featuring a niche for a statue.
-The Odeon’s stage was originally covered with a wooden roof, but this was later removed.
+This stage was originally covered with a wooden roof, but this was later removed.

 Must see things in the Odeon of Herodes Atticus